-Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning
+Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning — an overview

 Published

-Before any of that, an ODE refresher — the dynamics language we need to start meaningful Sci-ML.
+Before any of that, an ODE refresher — the dynamics language we need to start doing meaningful Sci-ML.

 3.1 An ODE refresher